-UMUC provides two Prior Learning programs designed to translate experiential learning into college credit: Portfolio and Course Challenge.
+UMUC provides two Prior Learning programs designed to translate experiential learning into college credit: Course Challenge and Portfolio.

 Portfolio provides a unique way for you to document your college-level learning through previous experience.
-You are guided through the process in two classes:
+You are guided through the process in two courses:

-If you want to target more courses after completing EXCL 301, you may enroll in this noncredit course, which is offered online twice each semester.
-You are given access to EXCL 301 course materials and work at your own pace to develop additional portfolios for faculty review.
+- EXCL x001: In this noncredit course, which is offered online twice each semester, you are given access to EXCL 301 course materials, and you work at your own pace to develop additional portfolios for faculty review.
 Note: No more than 30 credits may be awarded through Portfolio in both classes combined.

-Please read frequently asked questions about portfolio development before applying for these courses.
+Please read our frequently asked questions about portfolio development before applying for these courses.

 How to Apply for Portfolio

-Applications for EXCL 301 and x001 must be submitted two weeks before the start date of the session in which you plan to enroll.
+Applications for EXCL 301 and EXCL x001 must be submitted before registering for the course.
 For specific session dates, please view the academic calendar.